mariaadeliaw/glofor-nepal-fieldtrip/README.md

-# glofor-nepal-fieldtrip
+# Forest Ecology Group - GLOFOR Field Work

-Analysis for the forest ecology group using permanent sample plots in Ghyachowk from 2016 and 2019 observations
+Analysis for the forest ecology group using permanent sample plots in Ghyachowk, Nepal from 2016 and 2019 observations